alexvandervegt/yoast-acf-analysis/readme.txt

 Bugfixes:

-* Fixes a bug where Yoast ACF analysis would error when the Classic Editor is installed.
+* Fixes a bug where an error would be thrown when using the Classic Editor plugin.
+* Fixes a bug where custom fields were no longer analysed when using the Classic Editor plugin.

 = 2.4.0 =